mikestefanello/pagoda/README.md

 ## Admin panel

-The admin panel functionality is considered in _beta_ and remains under active development, though all features described here are expected to be fully-functional.
+The admin panel functionality is considered to be in _beta_ and remains under active development, though all features described here are expected to be fully-functional.
 Please use caution when using these features and be sure to report any issues you encounter.

 What is currently included in the _admin panel_ is a completely dynamic UI to manage all entities defined by _Ent_ (see [screenshots](#screenshots)).
 There are no separate templates or interfaces for the admin section.